 Biology Departmental Features

-The Biology Department is housed in its own two fully equipped laboratories with an extensive range of equipment close at hand.
+The Biology Department is housed in its own well- equipped laboratories.
 Each teaching group is timetabled to have at least two sessions in the laboratory every week.
-Teaching is provided by a highly experienced and committed team of teachers.
+Teaching is provided by a team of highly experienced and committed teachers.

 Biology Field Course